-- Safety tips on bike and car safety, fires, burns, pedestrian and water safety to show parents how parents to keep their children safe.
+- Safety tips for parents on children's bike and car safety, fires, burns, pedestrian safety and water safety

 Additional Resources and Information on Injury Prevention

-- World Health Organization.
-Data and information about injuries and injury prevention on a global or international level.
+- World Health Organization — data and information about injuries and injury prevention on an international level